Yagua/nebulous.nvim/README.md

 ## Features

+- 4 available variants (for the moment)
 - These color schemes are compatible with LSP, Tree-Sitter, Telescope, Nvim-Tree and others.
 - Support for Vim Terminal Colors
 - Lualine scheme
+- Color customization
+- Italic elements in the editor
 - They support a large number of terminal emulation environments, such as:
     - [Alacritty](https://github.com/alacritty/alacritty)
     - [Kitty](https://github.com/kovidgoyal/kitty)